kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 response (i.e., 101 Switching Protocols or 200 OK, depending on the HTTP protocol version in use).
 Once a connection has been matched, the client SHOULD send a successful response with a "Forwarded" header field {{FORWARDED}}
-carrying the client-side identity of the TCP connection being relayed.
+carrying the identity of the TCP connection being relayed.
 After that, the client begins relaying the bytes being sent and received between the tunnel and the matched connection.

+The "Forwarded" header field SHOULD include the "by" parameter and the "for" parameter to convey the 4 tuple of the TCP connection being relayed.

 If the client cannot immediately match a connection to be relayed, the client MAY send an informational response of 100 (Continue) to acknowledge that it has